sghosh89/WP2/Results/README.txt

 4) fish_splist_consistency_table.csv
 5) fish_splist_with_temp_sensitivity.csv

+The above five files serve as the starting point of the analysis presented in the manuscript.
+You can consider them as the "minimum dataset" that are necessary to interpret, verify and extend the research in the manuscript.
+All codes and steps are documented in the R-markdown file "R/Preliminary_report_traditional_stability.Rmd" that uses the minimum dataset to get the final results for the manuscript.

 In particular, We are also providing details for "stability_metric_and_env_all.csv" file which is the main input for SEM modeling